 You know the deal; the more some folks learn about a topic, the more shortcuts/slang/acronyms/initials/technical jargon can be tossed around.
 I’m here to help you understand those sometimes mysterious words and phrases, thus - Wine Words Demystified!
-This week’s word is Veraison..
+This week’s term is Carbonic Maceration...